Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Conclusion

 \section{Conclusion}

-In this study, we implemented and evaluated a downscaling methodology based upon SRRM models that preserves the high variability in SM due to heterogeneous meteorological and vegetation conditions.
-The SRRM method preserves heterogeneity by utilizing a clustering algorithm to create a number of regions of similarity which subsequently, are used in a kernel regression framework.
+In this study, a disaggregation methodology based upon SRRM was developed, implemented and evaluated that preserves the high variability in SM due to heterogeneous meteorological and vegetation conditions.
+The SRRM preserves heterogeneity by utilizing a clustering algorithm to create a number of regions of similarity which subsequently, are used in a kernel regression framework.
 The clusters were computed using RS products, \textit{viz.} PPT, LST, LAI, and LC.
 The kernel regression was implemented on the clusters using \emph{in-situ} SM.
-96 \% of the pixels across the whole season was found to have a disaggregation error of less than $0.02$ $\mathrm{m^3/m^3}$.
-The KLD values for disaggregated SM at 1 km for the SRRM method was equal to 0, for all land covers.
-In contrast, the PRI method has KLD values several orders higher in magnitude.
-The averaged spatial error is also markedly lower for the SRRM method compared to the PRI method.
+96\% of the pixels across the whole season were found to have a disaggregation error of less than $0.02$ $\mathrm{m^3/m^3}$.
+The KLD values for disaggregated SM at 1 km for the SRRM was equal to 0, for all land covers.
+In contrast, the PRI method has KLD values that are several orders of magnitude higher, and has an threefold higher execution time.
+The averaged spatial error is also markedly lower for the SRRM compared to the PRI method.

-It is envisioned that the SRRM-based method implemented and evaluated in this study may be applied using satellite-based higher resolution remote sensing data.
+It is envisioned that the SRRM will be implemented and evaluated in this study may be applied using satellite images.
 For example, the PPT data may be obtained from the Global Precipitation Measurement missions and the LAI, LST and LC products are available from the MODIS sensor aboard Aqua and Terra satellites.